MarGhaf/House-Price-Prediction-with-Multivariate-Linear-Regression-Model/README.md

 ### Recommendation

 > Older houses have the potential to introduce as vintage houses.
-This could attract customers to these houses..
+This could attract customers to these houses.

 ### Question 2.
 How does house condition impact the house price?